Swastik166/Optuna_hyperparameter_Chem/README.md

         - `predictions.csv`: A CSV file containing the predicted values for the model on the dataset.
   - `plots`: A directory containing the regression plots for the actual vs predicted values for each model and each sheet in the input data.
     - `<dataset_name>_<sheet_name>.png`: A regression plot for the model and the sheet.

+## Repository Structure

+- `main.py`: The main script that orchestrates the entire pipeline.
+- `models.py`: Defines the regression models that can be used in the pipeline.
+- `objectives.py`: Defines the objective functions for hyperparameter tuning.
+- `evaluation.py`: Contains functions for evaluating the models.
+- `training.py`: Contains functions for training the models.
+- `tuning.py`: Contains functions for hyperparameter tuning.
+- `utils.py`: Contains utility functions for loading data and splitting it into training, validation, and test sets.
+- `analyze_metrics.py`: Contains functions for analyzing the performance metrics of the models.
+- `prediction_analysis.py`: Generates regression plots for the actual vs predicted values for each model and each sheet in the input data.
+- `requirements.txt`: Lists the required Python libraries for running the pipeline.

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.